 We offer a rigorous assessment of wild rivers that are currently unprotected and, using various criteria for evaluating their ecological value, quantify and highlight those that are most ecologically important to protect.
-We focused in particular on identifying perennial rivers and streams throughout Nevada with the highest potential for Outstanding National Resource Water (ONRW) or federal Wild and Scenic River (W&S) designation, although we anticipate the data provided to be valuable for supporting protection of both perennial and non-perennial rivers and streams through other mechanisms, such as forest planning initiatives.
+We focused in particular on identifying rivers and streams throughout the state of Washington with the highest potential for Outstanding National Resource Water (ONRW) or state Wild and Scenic River (W&S) designation, although we anticipate the data provided to be valuable for supporting river protection through other mechanisms, such as the federal Wild and Scenic Rivers Act.
 Here, we connect designation criteria to statewide data to identify rivers with the greatest potential to achieve formal protection via ONRW or W&S designation.
 We summarize our key findings and map these rivers statewide to help visualize the "best of the best" river segments and other ecologically important places to seek new protections.